Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

 - Epoch 6 research cost updated from 2000/2000/1000/150 to 3000/2200/0/150
 - Town Center hit points reduced from 2000/2250/2750/3500/4500/5500 to 2000/2200/2500/2900/3400/4000
 - T-Rex titan Stunning Roar special now only affects characters and animals, except other tyrannosaurus based units
+- T-Rex titan Stunning Roar special now correctly affects all neutral units instead of only aggressive
 - T-Rex titan melee attack armor penetration value set to 30
 - Brachiosaurus Brachio Stomp special now correctly deals more damage the closer you are instead the further
+- Brachiosaurus Brachio Stomp special now correctly affects all neutral units instead of only aggressive
 - Brachiosaurus catapult damage % modifiers decreased and are now once again equal to all other tribes
 - Ankylosaurus Ankylo Bash passive special bash damage now deals 25% less to animals and characters, but 25% more to machines
 - Ankylo catapult with dinno ammo Velociraptor attack now deals 25% less damage to machines and buildings, but 25% more to characters and animals
 - Ankylo catapult stone ammo now deals 25% more damage to machines and buildings
 - Stegosaurus melee attack now deals 25% less damage to machines and buildings, but 25% more to characters and animals
 - Tracker dino and Torpedo turtle now hunt wild animals and have priority targeting for enemies and neutrals
+- James Warden nest Gallimimus now does 25% more damage to animals and characters but 25% less to machines and buildings
 - Allosaurus armor reduction aura range increased from 20 to 35
 - Scout eye vision aura increased from 20 to 35
 - Spearman spear damage values increased from 15/20/30/50/90 to 15/27/38/60/101